-Join Ben Long for an in-depth discussion in this video Exposure Delay mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Exposure Delay mode, part of Nikon D5100 Essential Training.

 If you've ever had an older digital, camera particularly an older point-and-shoot…camera, you might have found yourself frustrated by shutter lag.…This is the delay that can happen between the time when you finally push the…button down all the way and when the camera takes the picture.…Fortunately, your 5100 has practically no discernible shutter lag.…Yes, you have to half-press to meter and focus, but when you finally push…the button the rest of the way, the camera will take the picture almost instantaneously.…If you want though, you can intentionally introduce some shutter lag using a custom function.…If I go here into the Shooting display group of my Custom Settings menu and down…here to Exposure delay mode, I can turn this on, and now there will be a one-…second delay between when I press the button and when I actually take a picture.…